lcbkmm/TC-KANRecon/README.md

-# TC-DiffRecon
+# TC-KANRecon

-Overall structure of the TC-DiffRecon:
+Overall structure of the TC-KANRecon:

 ![model](img/model.png)